hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn-manual.rst

     bin/slider status presto1 --out status_file

-Destroy the app and re-create
+Destroy the App and Re-create
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to re-create the app due to some failures or you want to